z3h4/useful-commands/RoR/Ruby/refresher.md

 # Class

 - A class is a blueprint or template for creating objects.
+  - You can think of classes as basic outlines of what an object should be made of and what it should be able to do.
+- Classes hold data, and methods that interact with that data, and are used to instantiate objects.
 - When defining a class, we typically focus on two things: state and behaviors.
-  - State refers to the data associated to an individual object (which are tracked by instance variables).
+  - State refers to the data associated to an individual object (which are tracked by **instance variables**).
   - Behaviors are what objects are capable of doing.
-We define these behaviors as instance methods in a class.
+We define these behaviors as **instance methods** in a class.
+- All objects of the same class have the same behaviors, though they contain different states.
 - [LaunchSchool](https://launchschool.com/books/oo_ruby/read/classes_and_objects_part1)

 ## Mixin

-- A mixin is a set of code that can be added to other classes.
+- A mixin can basically be thought of as a set of code that can be added to one or more classes to add additional capabilities without using inheritance.
-  - In Ruby, mixins are modules that we include in classes where they are needed.
+  - In Ruby, mixins are modules that a class can include or extend.
-- mixin is a design pattern
+- mixin is a design pattern.
 - Ruby implements the single inheritance mechanism, which means that a class can only inherit from one other class.
 We may often need to inherit from more classes.
 In Ruby, we can cover that need by using the composition over inheritance pattern.
 - This is doable by using the mixins.
 When we mix in a piece of code in another Ruby class we are adding to this class more behavior without using inheritance.

 ## Module

-- A module is a collection of methods and constants.
+- A module is a container of Ruby code that can be used to group related methods, classes, and constants.
+Modules provide a way to organize and reuse code in Ruby, making it easier to maintain and extend applications.
-  - Modules give you an easy way to namespace the rest of your code.
+- Modules can be thought of as a package of functionality that can be included or extended in other classes.
+Unlike classes, modules cannot be instantiated or inherited.
+Instead, they are used to mix in functionality to classes.
+- Ruby uses modules to share behaviour across classes.
+A module will contain all the logic for the desired behaviour.
+Any class which would like to use the same behaviour, can either `include` or `extend` the module.
 - In Ruby modules provide two great benefits:
-  - we can create namespaces to prevent name clashes
+  - We can create namespaces to prevent name clashes.
-  - we can use them as mixins to share code across the application.
+  - We can use them as mixins to share code across the application.
 - Modules are great places to have services, concerns, constants and any other code that, by having the same responsibility they should stay together.
 - Create a module in `lib/modules` directory.
 - A module can provide two kinds of methods: